-On the small screen, Booth stars alongside Noah Wyle in the television series “The Librarians” for TNT based on the series of television movies.
-On the big screen, Booth starred in the action film based on a superhero comic book series, Kick-Ass 2 alongside Chloe Grace Moretz, Jim Carrey, and Aaron Taylor-Johnson.
+On the small screen, Booth is best known for starring alongside Noah Wyle in the TNT series “The Librarians,” which ran for four seasons.
+She also directed an episode during the last season.
+On the big screen, Booth starred in the action film based on a superhero comic book series, Kick-Ass 2 alongside Chloe Grace Moretz, Jim Carrey and Aaron Taylor-Johnson.

-Booth has starred in numerous movies for the small screen, including last year’s “Sound of Christmas” for Hallmark Movies & Mysteries, as well as “The Twelve Trees of Christmas,” “Christmas Magic” and “Brain Trust, among others.
-She appeared on the TV series “Fairly Legal” and “Republic of Doyle,” and Booth portrayed Lana Turner in the 2001 ABC made for TV movie “Life with Judy Garland: Me and My Shadows.”
-In 2009, Booth held a recurring role as A.J Butterfield in NBC’s “The Philanthropist,” an action drama series following a billionaire playboy who is haunted by the death of his only child, and who uses his fortune to change the lives of others.
+Booth has starred in numerous movies for the small screen, including this year’s “Under the Autumn Moon,” last year’s “Rocky Mountain Christmas,” and 2016’s “Sound of Christmas” for Hallmark Movies & Mysteries, as well as “The Twelve Trees of Christmas,” “Christmas Magic” and “Brain Trust,” among others.
+She appeared on the TV series “Fairly Legal” and “Republic of Doyle,” and portrayed Lana Turner in the 2001 ABC made for TV movie “Life with Judy Garland: Me and My Shadows.”
+In 2009, Booth enjoyed a recurring role as A.J.
+Butterfield in NBC’s “The Philanthropist,” an action-drama series following a billionaire playboy who is haunted by the death of his only child, and who uses his fortune to change the lives of others.